zhw12/AlgMap/README.md

 # AlgMap
-The source code used for the KDD'2019 paper Mining Algorithm Roadmap in Scientific Publications.
+The source code and data used in the KDD'2019 paper [Mining Algorithm Roadmap in Scientific Publications](https://sites.cs.ucsb.edu/~klee/papers/Roadmap_KDD19.pdf).
+A corresponding online demo can be found at http://fts.cs.ucsb.edu/roadmap.

 ### Requirements
 ```